grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

 1. Optional: [Configure team synchronization]({{< relref "#configure-team-synchronization" >}}).
 1. Restart Grafana.

-   You should now see a generic OAuth2 login button on the login page and be able to log in or sign up with your OAuth2 provider.
+   You should now see a Okta OAuth2 login button on the login page and be able to log in or sign up with your OAuth2 provider.

 ## Configuration options

-The following table outlines the various generic OAuth2 configuration options.
+The following table outlines the various Okta OAuth2 configuration options.
 You can apply these options as environment variables, similar to any other configuration within Grafana.

 | Setting                 | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | Default      |
 | ----------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------ |